 The sculptures of Nikon and Euripides walked into the middle of the glade, leaving Euripides' supporters to stand along the treeline.
 As if on an unheard signal, Euripides grabbed at Nikon's shoulders.
 Nikon darted back just out of his reach.

-<No one but the combatants and their chains were allowed to witness the fight, but after all was said and done it was not kept secret.> The battle in the bowl continued, Euripides attacking and Nikon evading. <For the first half, it looked like Euripides had the clear advantage.
+<No one but the combatants and their chains was allowed to witness the fight, but after all was said and done it was not kept secret.> The battle in the bowl continued, Euripides attacking and Nikon evading. <For the first half, it looked like Euripides had a clear advantage.
 Nikon seemed to be doing his best just to keep out of the reach of his opponent's teeth, which->

 <His teeth?> Glaw interrupted, his face the picture of confusion. <What was he going to do, bite him?>